Southampton-RSG-Training/shell-novice/_episodes/02-create.md

 ---
-layout: page
 title: Creating Things
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How do I run programs using the shell?"
+- "How do I navigate my computer using the shell?"
+objectives:
+- "Create new directories, also known as folders."
+- "Create files within directories using an editor or by copying and renaming existing files."
+- "Display the contents of a file using the command line."
+- "Delete specified files and/or directories."
+keypoints:
+- "Command line text editors let you edit files in the terminal."
+- "You can open up files with either command-line or graphical text editors."
+- "`nano [path]` creates a new text file at the location `[path]`, or edits an existing one."
+- "`cat [path]` prints the contents of a file."
+- "`rmdir [path]` deletes an (empty) directory."
+- "`rm [path]` deletes a file, `rm -r [path]` deletes a directory (and contents!)."
+- "`mv [old_path] [new_path]` moves a file or directory from `[old_path]` to `[new_path]`."
+- "`mv` can be used to rename files, e.g. `mv a.txt b.txt`."
+- "Using `.` in `mv` can move a file without renaming it, e.g. `mv a/file.txt b/.`."
+- "`cp [original_path] [copy_path]` creates a copy of a file at a new location."
 ---
-> ## Learning Objectives
->
-> *   Create new directories, also known as folders.
-> *   Create files within directories using an editor or by copying and renaming existing files.
-> *   Display the contents of a file using the command line.
-> *   Delete specified files and/or directories.
-{: .objectives}

 We now know how to explore files and directories, but how do we create them in the first place?